vballada/react-cloud-synoptic/README.md

 * You can see the streamed events at http://localhost:8080

 ## Running the demo within Docker
-You can deploy an image for synoptic-client and synoptic-service as Dockerfiles are provided, and then thanks to the docker-compose.yml file launch the following within your Docker engine:
+You can deploy docker images for synoptic-client and synoptic-service as Dockerfiles are provided, and then thanks to the docker-compose.yml file launch the following within your Docker engine:

 ```